 This is just the tip of the iceberg.
 Hundreds of thousands of people are regularly listening to AWR360° cell phone sermons, and that number continues to grow worldwide.

-Adventist World Radio is reaching where missionaries cannot go, transforming lives for eternity.
-Thank you for supporting the World Budget, which makes stories like this one possible.
+The offering today goes to support Adventist World Radio and Hope Channel Ministries.
+Both are transforming lives for eternity.